 In the State of Maine the “authorized person” responsible for disposition of the body is the next of kin or the person given signed authority by said next of kin.
 (Read the brochure “Making Arrangements by Authorized Persons“) The authorized person has the authority to dispose of the body according to their wishes, but must have the appropriate permits and follow Maine State laws.
 This said, the authorized person may keep the body at home, build the coffin, transport the body to the crematory, collect the ashes, hold their own memorial service, and do the paperwork themselves.
-The paperwork is not complicated if you have read our instructions in advance (See our Dreaded Paperwork page).
+The other pages on this website guide you through the process.
 A Home Funeral can be done for around $500.

 Scattering Ashes: No section of Maine State Law regulates scattering ashes.
 Be respectful, be discreet, get permission if you want to scatter ashes on someone else’s property.
 Find a copy of the book “So You’re Cremated, Now What?” by Jesse Klafel (the subtitle is “Over One Hundred Creative Ways to Scatter Your Ashes.”)
 If you want help in scattering ashes at sea, contact Diver Ed in Bar Harbor at http://divered.com/contact-us/, or Sheworthy Charters, South Portland and Saco (http://www.sheworthycharters.com/scattering_ashes.php)